Every year, Un Eté au Havre (One Summer in Le Havre) invites international artists to create works that echo its identity.

 In total, about twenty works from the four editions of Un Eté au Havre are there to be discovered, alone, as a couple, with friends or family!

 Ready for a big tour?
 Every year, new tours are created to discover all the permanent and temporary works.
-During the opening period of Un Eté au Havre (in 2020, from 11 July to 4 October), mediators are to be found near each work: contemporary art becomes accessible to all!
+During the opening period of Un Eté au Havre, mediators are to be found near each work: contemporary art becomes accessible to all!
 And throughout the year, this circuit helps you discover the installations that are a permanent feature of the public space.